AndyObtiva/bundler-download/README.md

 ## App Instructions

-Apps can depend on a gem with `Downloadfile` by adding `bundler-download` plugin and including the gem in `Gemfile` like it normally would:
+An app can depend on a gem that has a `Downloadfile` by adding the `bundler-download` plugin first and then including the gem in `Gemfile` like it normally would:

 ```
 plugin 'bundler-download'
 gem 'some_gem_with_downloadfile'
 ```

-Afterwards, run `bundle install` twice (the first time it installs the plugin and the second time it activates it):
+Afterwards, run `bundle install` (run one extra time if you don't have the `bundler-download` plugin installed yet since the first run would just install the plugin but not activte till subsequent runs):

 ```
-bundle install
 bundle install
 ```